Foot surgery and ankle surgery

 Tendonitis (inflammation) of the tendoachilles

-We treat and manage patients who suffer from tendonitis of the tendoachilles, a condition which can be caused by intense physical activity, such as running and jumping.
+We treat and manage patients who suffer from tendonitis of the tendoachilles, a condition which can be caused by sports injuries or intense physical activity, such as running and jumping.
 It responds to non surgical treatment.
 We will not treat patients who have suffered a rupture of the tendon.

 Toe deformities (hammer toe, claw toe, mallet toe)